medium-brain-club/backend/README.md

 This repository is mirrored on GitHub to provide the public with a more familiar way to interact and also for integration with the rest of the team's effort.
 The mirror is available at <https://github.com/medium-brain-club/backend>.

+## Tags

+- v1.0 - Code as submitted at end of hackathon.

 ## Resources

 - /api/tags